 Read specific lesson on Personal Pronoun

 Firstly, you should notice that bahasa Indonesia uses the same personal pronoun (dia) to refer to all the third persons.
 Secondly, bahasa Indonesia does not classify people based on their gender, but age (younger or older).
 Thirdly, personal pronoun “it”, if translated into bahasa Indonesia, it literally means “this” if the thing you refer to is close to you and “that” if thing you refer to is in distance.
 If the thing you refer to is in plural form, bahasa Indonesia still uses “ini” or “itu” instead of “they” because “they” is only used to refer to people.
+In some cases, you should mention the name of thing you mean by double it.

 |I eat||Saya makan|